 To build a new bridge over the Fraser River, a stream where you used to find food was filled in.

 Move back 2 spaces

 A salmon fisher catches you by accident.
-Lose a health point

 Poacher caught!
 Fisheries officers are checking to make sure sturgeon are not being taken out of the lower Fraser River by fishermen.